neverneverendup/fairseq-py/README.md

 #### Forked Version
-This is a forked and modified version of original FairSeq-py.
+This is a forked and modified version of [fairseq-py](https://github.com/facebookresearch/fairseq-py)..
 This version requires PyTorch 0.2.0post3 compiled from source which has the ATen module.

-For the updated version go to: [fairseq-py](https://github.com/facebookresearch/fairseq-py).

 # Introduction
 FAIR Sequence-to-Sequence Toolkit (PyTorch)